Kozani: Festivals and events

-Official local public holidays are the celebration for the liberation of the city from the Turks on 11 October and Saint Nicolas day - Kozani's patron - on 6 December.
+Official local public holidays are the celebration for the liberation of the city from the Turks on 11 October and Saint Nicholas day - Kozani's patron - on 6 December.

 The municipal Band is named Pandora.
 It was founded in 1902, and it takes part in all the events and celebrations.

 Cuisine

 A typical dish in Kozani is the so-called Yaprákia.
 The main ingredients are meat and rice in salty carbage-leaf, having the shape of an egg.
 It is used often as Christmas food.
 Kichí (Kozanitiko kichí) is another local dish, which is actually a cheese pie with circular-snail form.